Cauliflower salad combines spiced roasted cauliflower florets and nutty chickpeas with a creamy tahini dressing.

 FOR TAHINI SAUCE

-• cup tahini runny consistency and light in color
+• cup tahini pick one with a runny consistency and a light beige color

 Instructions